AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   our problem by “locally summarizing” neighboring values, and looking for relationships & interactions between these “local summaries”.

-Our inputs (one sequence) are of shape (8, 28, 28): Images of size 28 x 28, with 8 channels (features).
-Our network starts with three successive convolutional + maximum pooling layers.
-Each layer will roughly reduce the input size into half, while roughly doubling the channel size.
+Our network inputs (one sequence, ignoring training batch size) are of shape `(8, 28, 28)`: Images of size 28 x 28, with 8 channels (features).
+Our network starts with three successive blocks of convolutional + maximum pooling layers.
+Each block will roughly reduce the input size into half, while roughly doubling the channel size.

-- Pooling simply applies a window to the input and pools the values in the window according to a function, usually the maximum.
+- Pooling simply applies a window to its input (the output of convolution), and pools the values in the window according to a function, usually the maximum.
 This can help the network generalize better.

-- The fourth convolutional + maximum pooling layer will reduce the channel size to 3, the number of target class labels.
-Finally, we’ll apply global average pooling & flattening to arrive at a vector of length 3 as our final output: The predicted logits of belonging to each target class.
+- The fourth convolutional + pooling block will reduce the channel size to 3, the number of target class labels in our classification problem.

+- Finally, we’ll apply global average pooling & flattening to arrive at a vector of length 3 as our final output: The predicted logits of belonging to each target class.
 To convert these into probability predictions, we can simply apply a softmax activation function.

   - Older CNN architectures feed the outputs of convolutional layers into dense layers to arrive at the final predictions.
 More recent